Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 Players can be distinguished from one another by text above their heads that says P1 or P2 in different colors.

-It is recommended to keep the stat display up to see both players' HP.

 ## Ys 2
 The other player is spawned by setting the flags for Tarf to be following Adol, then changing the properties of Tarf.
 He uses Adol's Roo sprite because it has all the necessary animation frames.
 This way the players look significantly different.
 When Adol transforms, P2 will blink, so you can still distinguish them.